dylanbfox/simple-django-twitter-auth/README.md

 You'll need to install the following packages in order for the tests to work:

-	`pip install model-mommy`
+	pip install model-mommy
-	`pip install mock`
+	pip install mock

 ## Compatability

 Simple Django Twitter Auth has only been tested with Python 2.7 and Django 1.7.

 Further compatability tests will be posted shortly.
-If you install the app into your project using Django <= 1.7 and/or Python >= 3, and it works, please update the readme!
+If you install the app into your project using Django < 1.7 and/or Python >= 3, and it works, please update the readme!

 ## Coming Soon